rmulhol/rmulhol.github.io/_posts/2015-07-21-starting-react-directory.markdown

 So, we clearly have a lot more to learn before we can start really taking advantage of React's power, but we are now working with the library.
 Just by installing a few dependencies, filling out a few files, and executing a few scripts, we're right about where we'd expect to be with something like a `rails new ...` for React.

-Stay tuned for future posts on getting started with React!
+Stay tuned for future posts on getting started with React![^6]

 [^1]: They're awesome
 [^2]: Seriously, if you've read this far, you're definitely going to want these things.
 [^3]: The `--save` flag tells npm to list react in the `dependencies` section of our `package.json` file.
 That's useful for anyone who clones our repo, since they can now run `npm install` to install all of the project's dependencies.
 [^4]: The `--save-dev` flag tells npm to list Browserify and Reactify in the `devDependencies` section of our `package.json` file.
 [^5]: The `-g` flag tells npm to install Browserify globally, so that we can run `browserify` from the command line anywhere on our system.
+[^6]: If you'd like to follow along with the source code we're developing over this series of posts, check out the [demo-react-app Github repo][demo-react-app].
+The changes from this post are reflected in the second commit.

 [react]: https://facebook.github.io/react/
 [boilerplate]: https://github.com/petehunt/react-boilerplate